GreyGnome/KivyDnD/README.md

 For example, `failed_drop_func` has `failed_drop_args`.
 The one exception is `while_dragging_func`;
 there is no `while_dragging_args`.

-Note that the first argument for each function after `self` is the widget that called it.
+Note that the first argument given to each function after `self` is the widget that called it.
 This is built in to the library.
+It's necessary because if you create a widget in a KV language block, whenever it's dragged `self` is the object you created.
+Normally that's fine, unless you're not removing the object upon drag.
+Then you want a reference to the copy, not the original.n
 * `drop_func`
   * If defined in your DragNDropWidget subclass, this function is called on a successful drop.
   * If defined in the object being dropped onto, a function by this name will be called when a